Data protection information

 This includes:

-• the creation and provision of a data record for issuing the ticket or for issuing a proof of authorisation on a chip card via a read/write device (acceptance terminal)
+- the creation and provision of a data record for the issuance of the ticket or for the issuance of a proof of eligibility on a chip card via a read/write device (acceptance terminal)

-• issuing and sending the ticket and other contractual information
+- the issuance and transmission of the ticket and other contract information

-• checking for misuse, such as manipulation, duplicates or double registrations with a chip card
+- the verification of misuse, such as manipulation, duplicates, or double registrations with a chip card

-The last 10 transactions are also stored on the chip card.
-A transaction is the process of data exchange between the chip card, the acceptance terminal and the background system that occurs, for example, when the ticket is checked.
-This involves the time, location and type of transaction as well as the terminal number and the ticket/product number.
+The chip card also stores the last 10 transactions.
+A transaction is defined as the process of data exchange between the chip card, acceptance terminal, and background system, which occurs, for example, during ticket inspection.
+This includes the time, location, and type of transaction, as well as the terminal number and ticket/product number.

-The transactions currently stored on the chip card are only stored there and can be viewed at the RMV mobility centres and deleted on request.
-In addition, when the ticket is checked, the control device sends a control data record to RMV’s eTicket background system.
+The transactions currently stored on the chip card are stored exclusively there and can be viewed at the RMV mobility centres and deleted on request.
+In addition, when a ticket is checked, the inspection device sends an inspection data record to the RMV’s eTicket background system.
 This is used to check for misuse.

 Legal basis for data processing

-The data processing is necessary for the fulfilment of a subscription contract with the customer and, if different, with the account holder and the subsequent use of the ticket by the customer or user as proof of a valid travel authorisation when using the public transport network (fulfilment of contract pursuant to Article 6(1)(b) GDPR).
+Data processing is necessary for the fulfilment of a subscription contract with the purchaser and, if different, with the account holder, and for the subsequent use of the ticket by the purchaser or user as proof of valid travel authorization when using the transport association’s means of transport (contract fulfilment in accordance with Article 6(1)(b) GDPR).

-Recipients or categories of recipients of the personal data
+Recipients or categories of recipients of personal data

 The following recipients are involved in operational processing

-• Rhein-Main-Verkehrsverbund GmbH – technical operator of the vHGS as an integral part of the eTicket RheinMain and its processor for the functional and technical operation of the vHGS, Rhein-Main-Verkehrsverbund Servicegesellschaft (rms GmbH) and its processor for the hosting and technical operation of the vHGS, Cubic Transportation Systems (Deutschland) GmbH
+- Rhein-Main-Verkehrsverbund GmbH – Technical operator of the vHGS as an essential part of the eTicket RheinMain and its processor for the technical and operational management of the vHGS, Rhein-Main-Verkehrsverbund Servicegesellschaft (rms GmbH) and its processor for the hosting and technical operation of the vHGS, Cubic Transportation Systems (Deutschland) GmbH

-• Credit agencies that can be used by the customer contract partner to check the customer’s creditworthiness
+- Credit agencies that may be engaged by the customer contract partner to check the customer’s creditworthiness

 Data processing agreements have been concluded with all processors in accordance with Article 28 GDPR.